-- McDonald Drive (East of Invergordon Road) - McDonald Drive (West of 56th Street) No bike lanes - Indian Bend Road (East of Mockingbird Lane) - Lincoln Drive (adjoining Development Areas) - Stanford Drive - North-South Connections - North Mockingbird Lane - North Invergordon Road (excluding between Northern Avenue and Lincoln Drive) - Tatum Boulevard (south of Lincoln Drive and north of Mockingbird Lane) - 52nd Street (north of Mockingbird Lane) - 40th Street (south of McDonald Drive) - 32nd Street (north of Stanford Drive coordinate with City of Phoenix) - Facilities should be compatible to their street classification and in character with its surroundings.
-Preference is to avoid more urban elements (such as concrete, pavement, striping and signage) in favor of more rural or less intense facilities to provide safety of pedestrians and avoidance of conflicts with vehicles and bicycles. - Address mitigation of conflicts.
-This mitigation includes, and is not limited to, the following: - Bicycle facilities, policies, and enforcement measures that foster bicyclists following the rules of the road to improve safety and the creation of a non-confrontational environment.
-Of particular concern is addressing bicyclists that ride more than two abreast, bicyclists not stopping at signed intersections, and speeding. - Discouragement of cut-through travel, particularly on local streets. - Corridor design that eases unsafe conditions between different modes of travel, particularly where bicyclists share the same space as motorized vehicles.
-This design may include traffic calming measures, roadway pavement curb options, and other design enhancements. - Abatement of unintended nuisances such as noise and designs that could increase crime. - Accommodation of storm water passage without negatively impacting nearby development and the functioning of the roadway. - Aim to avoid signage in an effort to maintain the semi-rural character and natural beauty of the Town's streetscapes.
-Focus shall be on identifying sign guidelines.
+- AVOID "URBAN" DESIGN ELEMENTS: Facilities should be compatible to their street classification and in character with its surroundings.
+Preference is to avoid more urban elements (such as concrete, pavement, striping and signage) in favor of more rural or less intense facilities to provide safety of pedestrians and avoidance of conflicts with vehicles and bicycles. - ADDRESS MITIGATION OF CONFLICTS: This mitigation includes, and is not limited to, the following: - Discouragement of cut-through travel, particularly on local streets. - Corridor design that eases unsafe conditions between different modes of travel, particularly where bicyclists share the same space as motorized vehicles.
+This design should include the use of rounda-bouts and other traffic calming measures, roadway pavement curb options, and other design enhancements. - Abatement of unintended nuisances such as noise and designs that could increase crime. - Accommodation of storm water passage without negatively impacting nearby development and the functioning of the roadway. - Identify role for the Advisory Committee on Public Safety (ACOPS) committee in supporting user group education. - AVOID NEW SIGNAGE: Aim to avoid signage in an effort to maintain the semi-rural character and natural beauty of the Town's streetscapes.
+Focus shall be on identifying sign guidelines. - Signage that may be required should be the minimum amount necessary and in character with the area; - Allowable signage may include wayside signs to provide interpretative information that is unique to Paradise Valley, informational signage located in pedestrian-concentrated spots like the Town Hall complex, and regulatory/warning signs necessary for safety; and - Signage dimensions, material, and color should blend into the background and be of a high quality; yet, consistent with federal and state regulations where applicable. - PAIR THIS EFFORT WITH THE VSC PLAN: Ensure that the Bicycle and Pedestrian Master Plan and the Visually Significant Corridors Plan complement each other.
+Further ensure that the Lincoln sidewalk corridor grant is consistent with recommended changes.

-Statement of Direction Bicycle and Pedestrian Master Plan June 2017 Page 3 of 3
+Statement of Direction Bicycle and Pedestrian Master Plan June 22, 2017 Page 3 of 3

-- Signage that may be required should be the minimum amount necessary and in character with the area; - Allowable signage may include wayside signs to provide interpretative information that is unique to Paradise Valley, informational signage located in pedestrian-concentrated spots like the Town Hall complex, and regulatory/warning signs necessary for safety; and - Signage dimensions, material, and color should blend into the background and be of a high quality; yet, consistent with federal and state regulations where applicable. - Ensure that the Bicycle and Pedestrian Master Plan and the Visually Significant Corridors Plan complement each other.
-Further ensure that the Lincoln sidewalk corridor grant is consistent with recommended changes. - Identify probable cost estimates for improvements that provide adequate detail to assess the nature of the improvement.
-Consider identifying these potential improvements over a short, medium, and long-range time frame. - o The visuals, such as maps, must be clear and legible.
-They should also highlight the desired end-result such as the specific material treatment. - Where practicable, prioritization of non-motorized facility projects should first address existing deficiencies with motorized facilities such as traffic congestion and roadway repairs. - At any time during the review process, the Planning Commission may request clarification and/or expansion of this Statement of Direction based on additional information that has evolved.
+- O IDENTIFY ROUGH COSTS AND PHASING: Identify probable cost estimates for improvements that provide adequate detail to assess the nature of the improvement.
+Consider identifying these potential improvements over a short, medium, and long-range time frame.
+Look to phase bicycle and pedestrian facilities with other capital projects, unless there is a critical safety issue. - BE CLEAR AND LEGIBLE: The visuals, such as maps, must be clear and legible.
+They should also highlight the desired end-result such as the specific material treatment. - PRIORITIZE PROJECTS: Where practicable, prioritization of nonmotorized facility projects should first address existing deficiencies with motorized facilities such as traffic congestion and roadway repairs. - At any time during the review process, the Planning Commission may request clarification and/or expansion of this Statement of Direction based on additional information that has evolved.